 Injured in a Fire in Blue Bell, Pennsylvania?

-For over 65 years, the PA personal injury attorneys at Rubin, Glickman, Steinberg and Gifford have been representing clients who are seeking compensation for losses they’ve suffered as a result of another’s negligence.
+For over 65 years, the PA personal injury attorneys at Rubin, Glickman, Steinberg & Gifford P.C. have been representing clients who are seeking compensation for losses they’ve suffered as a result of another’s negligence.
 We handle fire accident cases in Blue Bell, Ambler, Lansdale, Newtown, Holland, Doylestown, and across Montgomery County and Bucks County, Pennsylvania.
 If you believe your fire accident losses are the result of negligence, then our firm can help.
 Contact our office now at 800-358-9367 for more information.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.